exercism/problem-specifications/exercises/sgf-parsing/description.md

 Here `AB` (add black) is used to add three black stones to the board.

+According the the SGF specification `\` is the escape character.
+When `\` is encountered during parsing, it indicates that the following character should be printed as is.
+The exception to this is whitespace, with newline, carriage return and tab encoded as `"\n"`, `"\r"` and `"\t"` respectively.
+When parsing you can expect some characters to _always_ be escaped, including parentheses, square brackets, semicolons and colons.

+When parsing SGF files whitespace gets special handling, with the exception of newlines any whitespace character encountered is replaced with a single space character irrespective of if the original character is found in its escaped from or its unescaped from.

 There are a few more complexities to SGF (and parsing in general), which you can mostly ignore.
 You should assume that the input is encoded in UTF-8, the tests won't contain a charset property, so don't worry about